 On our way home, we passed another night rider.
 With his own light, and driving twice the speed we were, he passed us going the opposite direction and gave the nod.

 There are nods?
 Am I part of a secret (or not so secret) club now?
 This led me to wonder: what am I missing out on, in the secret world of bikers?

 There’s an etiquette guide specifically for cyclists!
 I had no idea such a thing existed until my bike-selling (and riding) friend, Kevin pointed it out to me.
-I had no idea there was some required reading to do before I got my wheels in motion.
+It hadn’t occurred to me that there was some required reading to do before I got my wheels in motion.

 Some of my newly acquired knowledge includes:

 - On a bike path that has only one lane, when two cyclists meet, the person going uphill gets right of way.

 - You can conserve quite a bit of energy by riding behind things, like a bus, or your friend.
 Don’t be a “wheel suck” though—take turns, it’s only fair!

 - Before passing a car parked on the side of the road, look in the car’s side and rear view mirrors (and through windows) to see if there’s anyone inside.
 If there is, be especially wary of doors opening in your path.

 - If you stay six inches from the curb in fear of the cars, it’s a potentially fatal recipe for disaster!